intel-analytics/ipex-llm/python/llm/example/GPU/Applications/autogen/README.md

 ```

 Model Name Note:
 > Assume you use the model `Mistral-7B-Instruct-v0.2` and your model is downloaded to `autogen/model/Mistral-7B-Instruct-v0.2`.
-You should rename the model to `autogen/model/bigdl` and run `python -m ipex_llm.serving.model_worker --model-path ... --device xpu`.
-This ensures the proper usage of the BigDL-adapted FastChat.
+You should rename the model to `autogen/model/ipex-llm` and run `python -m ipex_llm.serving.model_worker --model-path ... --device xpu`.
+This ensures the proper usage of the IPEX-LLM-adapted FastChat.

 Device Note:
 > Please set `--device` to `xpu` to enable the Intel GPU usage.